jessiewang1/duckweed-resources/image-processing/README.md

 See PDF of instructions from Tiago on how to process images using the Symbiont server.

 ## Process images using a web browser
 This should prevent any compatibility issues (e.g., work on Mac and Windows).
-Tiago made a Colab notebook, accessible here: https://colab.research.google.com/drive/1-KydDEt58qpw6qDz8sLZh2uiRREr2GdY?usp=sharing
+Tiago made a Colab notebook, see slack for the edit link.
+A copy of this notebook is available here: https://colab.research.google.com/drive/1-sieeRsfEuzY-PkkIzRHsgHX0xoL6Tgp?usp=sharing (this link only allows commenting).